Audition Tips!

 Back to Basics

 Bring what you will need, even if you think you may not need it.
 Chances are it’s better to have it with you and not need it, then to be turned away because you packed light.
-Most auditions require you to have a current photo ID.
+Some auditions require you to have a current photo ID.
 Being prepared as possible shows professionalism—this goes a long way when auditioning.
+Be sure you have your conflict dates with you, in a calendar or calendar app.
+Be honest about conflicts.
+The worst thing you can do is say you have no conflicts, get cast, and suddenly need certain rehearsals off.
+Directors will not take kindly to you.

 Be Prepared

 Don’t hesitate before doing extra research.
 If something in an audition makes a specific reference, look it up.
-If you don’t know how to pronounce something, double check you’ve got it right before going on set.
+If you don’t know how to pronounce something, double check you’ve got it right before going into the audition.
 Plan what you wear and how you present yourself beforehand.
 Pick comfortable clothes and hair and makeup styles that reflect the character but still feel comfortable.
 Try not to wear anything that screams costume, you want to reflect the character in a simple way.

 Arrive Early